How To Find Work in Denmark

 With the high level of Internet usage in Denmark, the Internet is now the best place to access employment information.
 It is always best to use as many different work search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.
 Speculative applications are often successful in Denmark.

-In effective search for work in Denmark, you should complement online work search by methods that are more traditional because work in Denmark is advertised in different ways and some of jobs in Denmark are not advertised in traditional forms at all.
+In the effective search for work in Denmark, you should complement online work search by methods that are more traditional because work in Denmark is advertised in different ways and some of the jobs in Denmark are not advertised in traditional forms at all.
 More than half of all work in Denmark is not advertised.
 They are filled through referrals or obtained through networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.

 Employment agencies are present in major cities and are also available on the Internet.

-Search for work in Denmark using the Internet's best job search engine!
+Search for work in Denmark using the Internet's best job-search engine!